PrismoDevelopment/Prismo/README.md

 ## ⚖️ License

-Prismo is licensed under the (insert license here).
-For more details, see the [LICENSE](./LICENSE) file.
+This project is licensed under the Prismo License v2.0.
+Unauthorized use, skidding, or redistribution is strictly prohibited.
+Violators may face DMCA takedowns and legal consequences.

 ---